Cookies on this website

 Doctoral Impact Scheme supports and encourages new DPhil graduates to maximise the impact of their research beyond academia through engagement with non-academic partners in industry, healthcare, governmental agencies, local and regional government, and other external organisations.
 The project can be six to twelve months in duration and £30k-£60k in value (or if higher, provide good justification).

-Eligibility requirement: To be eligible for the Doctoral Impact Fund, it is required that DPhil students will have submitted their thesis.
+Eligibility requirement: To be eligible for the Doctoral Impact Fund, it is required that DPhil students will have submitted their thesis, and prior to start of the IAA project, having their viva completed is preferable.
 We particularly encourage applications from under-represented groups.

 DPhil students are eligible to apply for the scheme if: